 AWARNING: Only use the battery cartridges and chargers listed above.
 Use of any other battery cartridges and chargers may cause injury and/or fire.

 Symbols

-The followings show the symbols used for the equipment.
+The followings show the symbols which may be used for the equipment.
 Be sure that you understand their meaning before use.

-Read instruction manual
+Read instruction manual.